malevitzch/froglang/README.md

 ```
 There is also a dockerfile situated in the root directory which can be used to run a linux system with the prerequisites installed
 # todo
+- Fix the number of arguments not being correctly checked

 - A document with code examples

 - Language standard documentaion